 PEOPLE OF NEPAL: always have the simplicity and amiable nature that make the travelers feel like home and have a comfortable stay in Nepal.
 Friendliness of Nepalese people is appreciable by many tourists to Nepal.
 “Namaste” meaning greeting by bowing the head to you – is the way of Nepalese people welcoming their guests.
-Nepal is a famous Hindu kingdom with the unique religious tolerance and a home to about 23 million people from 69 different from different religions from different races and tribes.
+Nepal is a famous Hindu kingdom with unique religious tolerance and home to about 23 million people from 69 different from different religions from different races and tribes.
 There is an amazing diversity of culture and lifestyle in each and every region of Nepal from the far west to the east of Nepal.
 Every ethnic groups or races or tribe have their own kind of costumes, cultures, traditions, food items and dialect.

-Since the Stone Age passing through the unification till this modern era, Nepal has been a peaceful home to varied ethnic groups.
+Since the Stone Age passing through the unification until this modern era, Nepal has been a peaceful home to varied ethnic groups.
 There are mainly two groups of Nepalese people categorized as the “Tibeto-Burmans” or Mongoloids migrating from the northern side and the “Indo-Aryans” from the southern side.
 As well, the customs are also inherited from both the groups.

 On the basis of geographical distribution, Nepal has been divided into 3 regions: Himalayan, Hilly or Mountainous and Terai or Plains.
 As well, different ethnic groups are living in these regions with their own unique identity, culture, and traditions.
 Here are some basic descriptions of ethnic groups: